 Why choose the Typing Skills Program?

-Using a structured and multi-sensory tool for instruction, our 8 week Typing Skills Program is designed for children ages 7 to 12 with a Learning Disability and/or ADHD.
+Using a structured and multi-sensory tool for instruction; our small group, 8 week Typing Skills Program is designed for children ages 7 to 12 with a Learning Disability and/or ADHD.
 Using software designed by UK company “Touch-Type Read and Spell” , this program uses a multi-sensory approach for a fully immersive learning experience.

 Why does my child need Typing Skills?